Skip Ribbon Commands

-The Clean Energy Regulator publishes Large-scale Renewable Energy Target supply data files to track supply under the Renewable Energy Target.
-This page captures the historical Large-scale Renewable Energy Target supply data.
+We publish Large-scale Renewable Energy Target (LRET) supply data files to track supply under the Renewable Energy Target.
+This page captures the historical LRET supply data.

 These data files provide information about:

-• total large-scale generation certificates (LGCs) in the REC Registry and capacity of accredited projects in 2022, and
+• total large-scale generation certificates (LGC) in the REC Registry and capacity of accredited projects in 2022

 • accredited power stations from 2001 to 2022.

-For the latest data refer to Large-scale Renewable Energy Target supply data.
+For the latest data, refer to large-scale renewable energy data.

 Using historical accredited power station data

-The following rules have been applied to the accredited power stations from 2001 to 2022 dataset.
+The following rules have been applied to the accredited power stations from the 2001 to 2022 dataset.

-Eight co-fired accredited power stations are not reported as accredited capacity under the Renewable Energy Target.
-These power stations have the potential to generate electricity from biomass but the renewable capacity represents a very small component of total capacity.
+There are 8 co-fired accredited power stations not reported as accredited capacity under the Renewable Energy Target.
+These power stations have the potential to generate electricity from biomass, but the renewable capacity represents a very small component of total capacity.
 Many of these power stations no longer create LGCs.
 The capacity of these power stations appears as ‘zero’ in the dataset.

 These are power stations with more than one fuel source.
-There are two types of hybrid power stations:
+There are 2 types of hybrid power stations:

 1. Existing accredited power stations can add additional fuel sources retrospectively.
 These expansions have an effective date from when LGCs for the additional fuel sources can be created.